hhsherlock/Spiking_NN/README.md

 - 22.10.2024: Initial Commit
     yay

+(This documentation is a disaster, I know T.T)
 # Current (until 15.01):
 - The neurons and networks are working okay.
 - Ligand-gated and ion channels are added (should we add more or probably not)